aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Indicates whether the PivotTable is selected.
+Indicates whether this PivotTable is selected.

 **Returns:**
 boolean